An

 May I retain Charlie Phillips for the divorce

-Jul My 40th birthday; huge party with many friends (at Ken's house; tent/blew away!).
+Jul My 40th birthday; a huge party with many friends (at Ken' Accardi’s house; tent/blew away!).

-Summer plans w/boys got "shot" with first TC pilots to Europe out of control…
+Summer plans w/boys got "shot" with the first TC pilots to Europe out of control…

-Aug I start paying 25% support after preliminary hearing;
+Aug I start paying 25% support to Ms. T after a preliminary hearing.

 Dec TC reached M4